bbonch/vue3-recaptcha2/README.md

   The size of the widget
 - theme (optional)
   The color theme of the widget
-- tabindex (optional)
+- hl (optional)
-  The tabindex of the widget and challenge.
-If other elements in your page use tabindex, it should be set to make user navigation easier
+  Forces the widget to render in a specific language.
+Auto-detects the user's language if unspecified.

 ### Methods ###